mdarm/hyperspectral-image-clustering/README.md

-# Hyperspectral Image Processing for Salinas Valley
+# Hyperspectral Image Clustering for Salinas Valley

 ## Overview

-This project deals with the processing of Hyperspectral Images (HSI), particularly focusing on the “Salinas” HSI.
+This project deals with the processing of Hyperspectral Images (HSI), particularly focusing on the â€œSalinasâ€ HSI.
 This HSI captures the Salinas valley located in California, USA.
-The captured HSI has a spatial resolution of 150x150 and includes 204 spectral bands, ranging from 0.2µm – 2.4µm.
+The captured HSI has a spatial resolution of 150x150 and includes 204 spectral bands, ranging from 0.2Âµm â€“ 2.4Âµm.
 The spatial resolution stands at 3.7m, categorising the HSI as a 150x150x204 cube.

 This dataset is composed of 22,500 sample pixels derived from eight ground-truth classes.
-These classes include “Corn,” two variants of “Broccoli,” “Grapes,” and four distinct types of “Lettuce.”
-Each class is represented by different colors in the accompanied figure.
+These classes include â€œCorn,â€ two variants of â€œBroccoli,â€ â€œGrapes,â€ and four distinct types of â€œLettuce.â€ Each class is represented by different colors in the accompanied figure.
 It's worth noting that there's no ground truth information for the pixels colored in dark blue.

 **Objective:** The core aim is to identify homogeneous regions within the Salinas HSI.
 Only pixels with a nonzero class label are utilised in this endeavour.
 The data used can be located in the [Salinas_Data.mat](dataset/Salinas_Data.mat) file which houses:
-- A 150x150x204 three-dimensional matrix titled “Salinas_Image” (the Salinas hypercube).
+- A 150x150x204 three-dimensional matrix titled â€œSalinas_Imageâ€ (the Salinas hypercube).
-- A 150x150 two-dimensional image titled “Salinas_Labels” (providing the class label for each pixel).
+- A 150x150 two-dimensional image titled â€œSalinas_Labelsâ€ (providing the class label for each pixel).

 ## Dependencies